CHEWCHEWW/react-web-editor/README.md

 # 📃 Documents

 ## Block components
-These components are already designed easy to use for users.
-It only needs some props to use.
+These components are designed to be user friendly.
+Easily control components using no more than props.
 <p></p>

 ### Style Editor Block

-  - What is?
   <p></p>

-  The Style Editor Component is a block component which can change component's size and location.
-It has powerful features too - uploading image on the screen and changing component's background color.
-If you put your component to children and set css property
+  The Style Editor Component(SEC) is a block component which can change size and location of components.
+Another powerful usage of The SEC is uploading images on the screen or changing a component's background color.
+By wrapping a component with the SEC and setting the position of the component ‘absolute’, the component becomes editable on an website.
+This component also can be used without your own component.

-  **position: absolute**, You can change your own component's width, height, and location dynamically.
-  This component also can be used without children.
-  <p></p>
-  If you hover your cursor to this component, Two tabs will appear on the screen.
+  Two tabs will appear on the screen when you hover a cursor on the component.
 The First tab is a uploading image tab, which is help you add an image.
 The Second tab is a color handler.
 It changes component's background color.
-  <p></p>

   - Props
 ```